deity-io/falcon-platform-docs/docs/platform/integration/examples.md

 ### Json Placeholder
 https://jsonplaceholder.typicode.com/ offers free and open APIs for testing.

-We've created a guide showing how to integrate with this and use it's data on the frontout.
+We've created a guide showing how to integrate with this and use it's data on the frontend.

 - [Basic Integration](../cookbook/integrations/jsonplaceholder)

 ### Contentful
 https://www.contentful.com/ is an enterprise, API first CMS.

-We've created a guide showing how to integrate with this and use it's data on the frontout.
+We've created a guide showing how to integrate with this and use it's data on the frontend.

 - [Basic Integration](../cookbook/integrations/contentful)
 - [Routing](../cookbook/integrations/contentful2)